comphy-lab/ECOGEN/docs/sphinx_docs/source/Chap3_3outputFiles.rst

 - *(ext)=vtr*: Cartesian mesh.
 - *(ext)=vtu*: Unstructured mesh.

-ECOGEN also produces files named *collectionParaview.pvd* and *collectionVisIt.visit* (or *collectionParaviewB64.pvd* and *collectionParaviewB64.pvd* for BINARY) in order to load only one pack of files when the softwares `ParaView`_ and `VisIt`_ are used, respectively.
+ECOGEN also produces files named *collectionParaview.pvd* and *collectionVisIt.visit* (or *collectionParaviewB64.pvd* and *collectionParaviewB64.pvd* for BINARY) in order to load only one pack of files when the software `ParaView`_ and `VisIt`_ are used, respectively.

 Saving input files
 ------------------